Quick Summary — Bloomfield Hills Seasonality 2026

 Key Buyer Takeaways

-- Look for Price Reductions: Homes that didn’t sell during the spring may see price adjustments in late summer and fall, offering buyers more negotiating power.
+- Look for Price Reductions: Homes that did not sell during the spring may see price adjustments in late summer and fall, offering buyers more negotiating power.

-- Less Competition: With fewer buyers in the market, you’re less likely to face bidding wars and can take more time evaluating your options.
+- Less Competition: With fewer buyers in the market, you are less likely to face bidding wars and can take more time evaluating your options.
 (Source)

 - More Inventory Choices: Inventory remains elevated through the summer, giving buyers a broader selection before it starts to drop in late fall.